apache/apisix/docs/en/latest/mtls.md

 Using mTLS is a way to verify clients cryptographically.
 It is useful and important in cases where you want to have encrypted and secure traffic in both directions.

-### How to config
+### How to configure

-When configuring `ssl`, use parameter `client.ca` and `client.depth` to config the root CA that signing client certificates and the max length of certificate chain.
+When configuring `ssl`, use parameter `client.ca` and `client.depth` to configure the root CA that signing client certificates and the max length of certificate chain.

 Here is an example Python script to create SSL with mTLS (id is `1`):